 What are the Regulations for Marines Riding Motorcycles?

 This article is not intended to cover army, navy, or airforce regulations for their personnel.
 I will cover this in another piece.
-Marines at bases like Camp Pendleton, Camp Lejeune, and 29 Palms who wish to ride motorcycles must follow certain regulations to ensure their safety and the safety of others on the road.
+Marines at bases like Camp Pendleton, Camp Lejeune, and 29 Palms who wish to ride motorcycles must follow specific regulations to ensure their safety and the safety of others on the road.
 The basic rule is if you have the balance to ride an ordinary bicycle and meet the minimum age requirements of 15 years old, you can move forward to ride motorbikes.
-Still, motorcycle crashes with other motor vehicles happen with young Marines even when they follow transportation standards, and there are no moving violations.
+Still, motorcycle crashes with other motor vehicles happen with young Marines even when they follow transportation standards and there are no moving violations.

 Young Marines and Rider Crashes

 To address this issue, the Marine Corps has implemented several motorcycle safety programs and initiatives to reduce the number of wrecks and promote safe riding practices among its personnel.
 I am an inactive U.S. Marine, Michael Ehline.
 I am a motorcycle law expert and used to be stationed at Camp Pendleton.
-I am here today to discuss mandatory motorcycle regulations and some great tips for Marines who wish to avoid automobile collisions to stay in good steed with the Department of Defense and safely make it back to their installation for formation.
+I am here today to discuss mandatory motorcycle regulations and some great tips for Marines who wish to avoid automobile collisions, stay in good steed with the Department of Defense, and safely make it back to their installation for formation.

 Are Marines allowed to Ride Motorcycles?